PPenchevHub/ppenchevhub.github.io/_posts/2018-05-07-NotesOnThreads.md

 <p>Concurrency VS Parallelism
 <ol>
 <li>Tasks are called <b>concurrent</b> when they can run completely independetly from each other.
-This icludes Time-Slicing, Interleaving or parallel to each other </li>
+This includes Time-Slicing, Interleaving or parallel to each other </li>
 <li>When tasks run independetly from each other at the exact same time, we can say they run <b>parallel</b> to eachother.This excludes time slicing then. </li>
 </ol>